 Daily Emergency Assistance

 Daily Emergency Assistance is at the very core of the services that The Salvation Army has been providing since its conception in 1865.
 Here's what it means in Centre County, PA.
-Families and individuals are provided with basic human services in crisis situations, such as housing and utility payments, lodging, occasional prescriptions, and emergency vouchers for food and gasoline.
-Each request is considered on a first come and individual needs basis.
-An interview is conducted and includes a detailed assessment, budget analysis, followed by client help recommendations.
+Families and individuals are provided with basic human services in crisis situations, such as housing and utility payments, lodging, occasional prescriptions, and emergency vouchers for food.
+Each request is considered on income, expenses and demonstrated An interview is conducted and includes a detailed assessment, budget analysis, followed by client help recommendations.
 The clients are helped by referring to appropriate utility programs, and often, in collaboration with other non-profit benevolent organizations and churches.
 This is the heart of what The Salvation Army does everyday for those in need in Centre County.

 This annual program takes place in August.
 All of the children of pre-qualified families receive new backpacks, new clothing and new school supplies.
 This one day event begins with an early morning shopping trip for the children and their parents.
-Later that day, The Army is thrilled to be able to host a free carnival-like picnic for the families to enjoy while waiting to receive their backpack and school supplies.
-The picnic is highlighted by games, food and entertainment, all of which is dependent on a small army of dedicated volunteers and generous donations.
+This program is dependent on a volunteer and donor support.

 Angel Tree Program

-All families served also receive a grocery voucher for a bountiful Christmas meal when participating in the Angel Tree Program
+All families served also receive a bountiful Christmas meal when participating in the Angel Tree Program.

 Emergency Disaster Services